Last Updated on February 5, 2023

 Permaculture guilds aim to circulate nutrients, sunlight, and water as efficiently as possible by planting mutually beneficial plants near one another.
 Some may attract pollinators, others fix nitrogen or accumulate minerals from deep in the soil.

-As I mentioned earlier, elderberries are among the plants that can tolerate juglones given off my walnut trees, so they’re often used in the shrub layer of walnut guilds, along with mulberry, currants, and hackberry.
+As I mentioned earlier, elderberries are among the plants that can tolerate juglones given off by walnut trees, so they’re often used in the shrub layer of walnut guilds, along with mulberry, currants, and hackberry.

 If you’re concerned about weed competition, mulch immediately under your elderberry bush, and underplant further away from the center of the plant.
 One permaculture source suggested inoculating the straw you use on your elderberries with spores of edible mushrooms, which will also encourage mycorrhizal activity in the soil.

 Clover might be a good choice as a living mulch, as it will help fix nitrogen and encourage microbes in the soil.
-The flowers and leaves of clover are both edible as well.
+The flowers and leaves of clover are edible as well.

 Because mint has such a tendency to take over, it’s best not to plant it near elderberry.
 Some sources discourage planting mint, strawberries, or members of the nightshade family (solanacae— like tomatoes and potatoes) with elderberry bushes because they can host some of the same plant diseases that afflict elderberry.